abutler911/salty-sapphire-chatbot/README.md

 ## Contribution

-We welcome contributions from the community to help improve SassySage.
+We welcome contributions from the community to help improve SaltySapphire.
 If you've got an idea for a new feature or an improvement, feel free to open an issue to discuss it or directly submit a pull request with your changes.

 ## Contact